LW4 (classification): Technique

 Outriggers are used to stop using a technique that involves bringing the skiers elbows from their raised position down to their hips while pushing the outriggers down.
 When using the outrigger, skiers do not rotate their arms as this changes the location of the ski on the snow.
 Skiers with below the knee amputations get on and off the ski lift using the same technique as able-bodied skiers.
 Cerebral palsy skiers in this class may have better balance while using skis than they would otherwise.
 This presents challenges for coaches who are working with the skier.
 Compared to other skiers in the class, the skier with cerebral palsy may tire more quickly.

 One of the skiing techniques used by this class is called the three track method, and was developed as part of the American Training System.
 One of the first skills learned using this technique is how to walk with the ski so the skier can learn how to flex the ankle, knee and hip.
 This allows the skier to determine their centre of gravity.
 The skier is then taught how hop turn in order to understand arm and leg coordination while on skis.
 This technique is only used while stationary and is not a competition skill.
 The skier next learns how to fall down and get back up again.
 The next skill learned is climbing gentle terrain, followed by learning to go down a straight run and learning to stop.
 After this, the skier learns how to get on and off a ski lift.
 This is followed by learning how to traverse the fall line, which teaches the skier how to maintain the ski edge.
 Other skills are then taught including the Uphill Christie, beginning turns, parallel turns, short swings and moguls.

-In the Biathlon, all Paralympic athletes shoot from a prone position.
+In Biathlon, all Paralympic athletes shoot from a prone position.